Mail Lists

 The Parameter window will return and the entered criteria will appear in the list.

 Now the group and its criteria have been added to the main query.
-For this example, another group needs to be added to include the patrons who have donated money.
+For this example, another group needs to be added to include the patrons who have email addresses.

 The patrons satisfying the first criteria will be found and added to the list.
 Once complete, the second criteria will be performed and any patrons matching the second criteria will be added.
 Any patron matching both criteria will only be displayed once.
 The Mail List will default to the Who's In tab displaying all patrons who match the criteria and are in the list.